deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 > </details>

-> This table presents the results of evaluating the impact of different model editing methods and numbers of edits on the general abilities of base language models across various benchmarks.
+> Table 2 presents a quantitative evaluation of the impact of various model editing methods and the number of edits on the general capabilities of base language models across different benchmarks.

 {{< table-caption >}}